 HOW TO USE YOUR ANCHOR

-An anchor is a weight or wedge used to keep an object from being swept away.
-In a human being, the anchor relates to the heavy metals, like iron, circulating in your blood.
+An anchor is a heavy object connected to something important to help keep the matter from being swept away.
+In human beings, heavy metals, such as the iron utilized in cellular respiration, can act like mini-anchors.
 As your lungs inhale air, iron in the form of hemoglobin anchors to the oxygen as it enters your bloodstream.
 Iron assists cells in receiving this life-giving molecule by ensuring the oxygen arrives at its proper destination and is not swept awry amidst the high-volume bloodstream pathways.
-Iron will also anchor on to the carbon dioxide released from the metabolic process to ensure it gets back to the lungs for exhalation.
-If the iron in your body is not able to perform these tasks properly, carbon dioxide can accumulate in your tissues and oxygen may not be able to reach each of your cells uniformly.
-This may leave you feeling lopsided, top-heavy, fallen over, weighted down, or sinking.
+Iron will also make sure the carbon dioxide released from these metabolic processes is returned to your lungs for exhalation.
+If the iron in your body is not able to perform these tasks properly, carbon dioxide can accumulate in your tissues and oxygen may not be able to reach your cells uniformly.
+This may leave you feeling lopsided, top-heavy, tipped over, and/or "sinking".
 To help the iron anchor properly, be sure to connect to only that which matters most in each moment.
-The more you connect with what matters in your heart and soul, the more life-giving oxygen will reach your cells.
+The more your mind connects with what matters in your heart and soul, the more life-giving oxygen will reach your cells.
 The more you disconnect from what is not important to your body, the more carbon dioxide will be expelled.
 Monitoring your breathing will help you determine if or when you might be holding on to useless matter and/or not letting in enough helpful matter.
-Always return your attention to the breath to set your anchor and stabilize your emotions, especially in the midst of external waves and currents trying to move or knock you down.
+Always return your attention to the breath to set your anchor and stabilize your emotions, especially in the midst of external waves and currents trying to move you or knock you down.